-Effective October 1, 2017 students grades K-12 on paid or reduced priced status will be allowed a yearly maximum charge of $15.00 for the school year.
+- Effective October 1, 2017 students grades K-12 on paid or reduced priced status will be allowed a yearly maximum charge of $15.00 for the school year.
 No ala carte items are eligible for charging.
-The Edgewood City Schools Child Nutrition Department will be responsible for maintaining charge records and notifying the parent/guardian of outstanding balances and need for payment via email, texting, telephone, or written documentation.
+The Edgewood City Schools Food Service Department will be responsible for maintaining charge records and notifying the parent/guardian of outstanding balances and need for payment via email, texting, telephone, or written documentation.

 - Notification will be made to the parent/guardian once the $15.00 charged limit has been reached.

 - It is the responsibility of the parent/guardian to provide the necessary funding to the student’s meal account in order for purchases of food items to continue.

 - Payment can be made online via EZpay on the district website or funds can be sent directly with student either by check or cash.